ponylang/library-project-starter/USAGE.md

 - {COC_EMAIL}: email address that Code of Conduct violations should be reported to, for example: `coc@ponylang.org`.
 - {PROJECT_DESCRIPTION}: a paragraph describing your project
 - {PROJECT_STATUS}: paragraph or two describing the status of your project.
 Is it alpha? beta? production-ready?
 What's left to implement?
+- {COPYRIGHT_YEAR}: if you use the enclosed BSD 2 clause license, you'll need to set the Copyright year.
+- {COPYRIGHT_HOLDER}: if you use the enclosed BSD 2 clause license, you'll need to set the Copyright holder.

 ## What you need to create